 Brand Collateral

-Marketing collateral, or brand collateral, refers to all the media and materials created to promote a company and its products or services.
+Brand collateral refers to the materials used to represent and promote a company and its products or services.

-This includes brochures, leaflets, catalogues, landing pages, banner advertisements, and other related items.
+This might include business cards, brochures, leaflets, catalogues, landing pages, banner advertisements, packaging and many more.

 Brand Colours